xueannafang/hsp_toolkit_prototype/HSP_MLocator/mloc_readme.md

 # M Locator

-*M Locator* is a top-down approach aiming at obtaining the HSP of as-studied material using a solubility indicator in a series of solvents.
+*M Locator* is a top-down approach aiming at obtaining the HSP of as-studied material (M) using a solubility indicator in a series of solvents.

+(As shown in its name, we locate M in the Hansen space, therefore it is called "*M Locator*")

 The later part of *M Locator* is connected to [*Solvent Predictor*](https://github.com/xueannafang/hsp-toolkits/edit/main/HSP_SolventPredictor/solv_pred_readme.md) to provide multi-solvent suggestion based on the as-predicted HSP of the material.